Starting a food business

 What happens next

 A food safety officer will visit your premises to carry out a food hygiene inspection.
-If you supply food directly to the consumer then you will then be given an inspection report and a score for the food hygiene rating scheme.
+If you supply food directly to the consumer you will be given an inspection report and a score for the food hygiene rating scheme.

 Let us know by emailing [email protected] if anything changes such as: